 Fortunately, there is a wide range of information online to help you gain confidence in your caregiving abilities.

-- National Center on Caregiving: Created by the Family Caregiver Alliance, a leader in caregiving, this site hosts online support groups and chat forums.
+Created by the Family Caregiver Alliance, a leader in caregiving, this site hosts online support groups and chat forums.
 You’ll also find tools, information, and opportunities to learn more about advocating for people with dementia.
+Learn more about the NFCSP support program.